Talinx/jp2a/doc/image pipeline.md

  - [process_scanline_jpeg](@ref process_scanline_jpeg)
  - [process_scanline_png](@ref process_scanline_png)

+There is no such method for WebP because the WebP library supports decoding a file in one go.

 This function needs a mapping from original image pixel coordinates to output pixel coordinates because generally the input and display dimensions differ.
 This is accomplished by the `resize_x`, `resize_y` and `lookup_resx` fields of the [Image](@ref Image_) struct.

 jp2a averages pixel along the input _y_ dimension while only considering one pixel along the _x_ dimension.
 Therefore `resize_y` rounds to the last scanline that should be taken into account for an output line while `lookup_resx` provides a direct mapping.
 These two fields are set beforehand in the [init_image](@ref init_image) function.